Megatokio/PicoTerminal/README.md

 - bold, inverse, italic, underlined, double width and double height
 - Latin-1 character set, one Graphics character set
 - optional utf-8 encoding
-- US and German keyboard (you are welcomed to add your nationality!)

-It supports only one graphics character set and the character sets can only be swapped as a whole.

 ### Serial port options
 The serial port is set from PICO_DEFAULT_UART in the boards header file.